Patato777/TIPE/NOTES.md

 Paramètres : P(crossover),P(mutation),taille de pop
 Permutation operator

-Crossover : partially mapping or variation with subtour; cycle (better on TSP); position based
+Crossover : partially mapping or variation with subtour; cycle (better on TSP); position based, voting Mutation : displacement, swap
+Other operators (or mutation?) : reverse cluster, scramble them, swap clusters, reverse the order
 ### Using a 1D-array of the nodes, the position indicating their pools

 1. Generate initial population by shuffling interval [|1;n|]